 Jennifer Knapp serves as F.E.P.’s pro bono counsel.
 She is a senior associate at the law firm of Wilson Sonsini Goodrich & Rosati, P.C., the premier legal advisor to technology and growth enterprises worldwide, where she practices corporate and securities law.
 In addition to providing pro bono legal counsel to a number of organizations, she volunteers her time on various animal-related issues.
 She graduated with High Honors from U.C.
 Santa Barbara with a B.A. in Sociology, and she received her law degree from U.C.
 Hastings graduating Magna Cum Laude.

-David Williams is a Licensed General Contractor, a Certified Green Builder and in 2006 he earned his Permaculture Design Certification.
+Dave Williams is a Licensed General Contractor, a Certified Green Builder and in 2006 he earned his Permaculture Design Certification.
 This pioneering science integrates technology and biological systems to lessen the impact of human waste and resource consumption on the planet.
 David also participates in a local community garden where he grows an assortment of vegetables, and where all surplus foods are shared with both the members and the local Alameda Food Bank.
 Here he is allowed to practice the Permaculture Principles of Ethics: Care for the Earth, care for people, and set limits to consumption, reproduction, and share the surplus.